kubernetes/website/docs/concepts/cluster-administration/federation.md

 Federation API Server (See the
 [federation admin guide](/docs/admin/federation/) for details).

-Thereafter, your API resources can span different clusters and cloud providers.
+Thereafter, your [API resources](##api-resources) can span different clusters and cloud providers.

+## Setting up federation

+To be able to federate multiple clusters, you first need to set up a federation control plane.
+Follow the [setup guide](/docs/tutorials/federation/set-up-cluster-federation-kubefed/) to set up the federation control plane.

 ## API resources

-Once we have the control plane setup, we can start creating federation API resources.
+Once you have the control plane set up, you can start creating federation API resources.
 The following guides explain some of the resources in detail: